redhat-performance/openshift-performance/svt/README.md

 Note :
 * In the "pods" section, the field - "num" stands for percentage, i.e., the number of pods will be "num" percentage of the "total" pods
 * One more thing that you should note for the "pods" section is that the number of pods calculated are rounded down, when they are not exact integers.
- * Foe example : total pods = 35, num = 30, 40, 30 .
+ * For example : total pods = 35, num = 30, 40, 30 .
 In this case the pods will be 11, 12 and 11 respectively.
  * Note that the 11+12+11 = 34
 * The template files defined in the "templates" section must have the parameter 'IDENTIFIER'.
 This will be an integer that should be used in the name of the template and in the name of the resources to ensure that no naming conflicts occur.
 * The Tuning parameters have following function: